Barbara Bouchey Makes Her Final Statement to Raniere – and She Is in His Face

 There was a time when I once loved you, and dearly, thinking you were my soulmate.
 I thought we shared common goals of empowering others in making a difference in the world.
 I gave you everything that I had my life, my work, my efforts, my resources for what I believed was a mutual vision.

 Often you would tell me I was your greatest risk.
-Never made sense to me at the time, but it does now.
+It never made sense to me at the time, but it does now.
 I’m your black swan.
 That rare person causing the extreme event that would have severe outcomes that cannot be predicted beforehand and can cause catastrophic consequences.

 Keith, you may have broken my heart, irreparably damaged my once impeccable reputation built over decades, emptied my bank account once valued at $5 million, decimated my career.
 Once was I an esteemed leader in my industry, you drove me out of my hometown where I was once a pillar of my community to seek refuge in another state because my town folks shunned me, unknowingly believing your lies.